Yoroniku is an award-winning A5 wagyu yakiniku restaurant with a pure focus on impeccable atmosphere and unbelievable Japanese BBQ flavor.

 One problem is due to foreign visitors canceling last minute too often, they won’t let you make reservations.

-Take advantage of this Voyagin reservation service — they’ll get things set up for you.
+Click here to take advantage Voyagin’s reservation service — they’ll help you get things set up for an amazing dining experience at this top-class restaurant.

 How much does Yoroniku cost?